TapeGhad/HP-Test-Task/README.md

 Task 2 (review)

 Q/A
 1. Used var (old type, let or const prefered to use).
 Lack of destruction.
-To much callbacks used, makes code unreadable.
+To much callbacks (callback hell) used, makes code unreadable.
 2. If there is no shopId in request, would be exeption in `Shop.findById`.
-Same with invitationBody, it should be checked before sending it to another API via `superagent`
+Same with invitationBody, it should be checked before sending it to another API via `superagent`.
 3. - Minimum use of callbacks, async/await can help in some places.
 	- Add checks and move some logic to separate functions.
 	- Add checks to avoid exceptions
+	- Replace repeated long object fields
 	- Return either required data or errors, no empty return.
-4. Spread (...) operator can be used.
+4. Destruction.
 Let - Const.
 Arrow Functions.
-Async Await
+Async Await.
+Exception checks.
+Avoid callback hell Possible refactor shown in Refactor.js file